Authentication Web

 • Enable sending new passwords through email or text message: when this option is checked, the email and text notification methods are available to the service desk agent (provided that the attributes for the user are configured correctly in Active Directory)

-• Send to custom email: allows sending notification emails to email addresses other than those registered in Active Directory.
+• To custom email: allows sending notification emails to email addresses other than those registered in Active Directory.

-• Send to manager: allows sending notifications to the user's manager (email and text message, if correctly configured in Active Directory)
+• To manager: allows sending notifications to the user's manager (email and text message, if correctly configured in Active Directory)

 1. Select Service Desk in the left navigation.